 Aim for the same size muffins for an even bake

-Making sure that your grain free banana muffins are each the same size is the best way to ensure even cooking — you don't want some to be overcooked and dry while others are still mushy in the middle.
+Making sure that your grain free banana muffins are each the same size is the best way to ensure even baking of all the muffins in the tin.
+Try to fill each well in your muffin pan to roughly the same level and they will bake evenly.

 Use a greased or lined muffin tin

-You can bake these muffins in a tin that is simply greased.
-I usually prefer to bake muffins in a tin with muffin liners, as you get a slightly higher dome with a muffin liner versus baking them without liners.
+You can bake these muffins in a tin that is simply greased or also lined with paper muffin liners.
+I usually prefer to use muffin liners, as you get a slightly higher dome that way.
 Just be sure to let the muffins cool completely before you attempt to peel back the liner, or it will stick!

 Baking with bananas